fletchjp/CANCMDDC2/BRANCHES.md

 I have tested this code on the old hardware and some of it works.
 I cannot get it to register with FCU at the moment.
 Some things are incomplete.

 The version running on the hardware before was 2.5.
+This is strange as it is from before the versions I brought on here, of which the earliest is 2.6.
+I have a copy.

+The version I have on the laptop lacks the code to process responses to query events.
+(AROF/ARON/ARSON/ARSOF) These are not in use at the moment.